Category: Philosophy Of Travel

 On the hidden benefits of being poor

 So I recently expended my entire life savings on writing a book and making a film, which was exactly what I wanted to do and why my life savings existed.
 As a result, however, I find myself in the not unfamiliar situation of needing to stop arsing around and make some cash.
-This is not a […] Continue reading →
+This is not a complaint, lest it sound like one.
+Nobody talks about the details of their personal finances.
+Nobody blogs about it.
+There is an enormous social stigma attached to being cash-poor.
+To ask for free hot water in order to brew your own instant coffee on the train, for example,… Continue reading →

 -